contentful/11ty-contentful-starter/README.md

 #### The Contentful part (optional)

-This repo currently uses an existing Contentful space in [.env](.env) .
+This repo currently uses an existing Contentful space configured in the [.env](.env) file.
 If you'd like to replace this space with your own, so you can modify the content, you're welcome to do so.

 * Create a new space using the [Contentful CLI](https://github.com/contentful/contentful-cli)